dyegosutil/aws-s3-presigned-post/README.md

 - Provide friendly intuitive methods for specifying conditions and for generating the Pre Signed Post.

 # To be done
-- Add Sources
-- Also is necessary to remove the @Disabled annotation from the test zzz
 - to be done: inform how to activate logging
 - Add examples of how to use each one of the options, content type, range, etc.
 - Check where info should not be null?